Z_{c,b}-like states from QCD Laplace sum rules at NLO: Molecules and tetraquarks states

 \section{Molecules and tetraquarks states}

 \nin This section will be entirely devoted to the bottom channels.
-Detailed analyzes of their charmed analogue have already been carried out in \cite{ANR2} and the final results on $Z_{cs}$ state are quoted in Table \ref{tab:c-results}.
+Detailed analyzes of their charmed analogue have already been carried out in \cite{ANR2} and the final results on $Z_{c}$ and $Z_{cs}$ states are quoted in Table \ref{tab:c-results}.

 \nin As the analysis will be performed using the same techniques, we shall illustrate it in the case of $B^{*}_{s}B$.
 The final and conservative results are compiled in Table \ref{tab:b-results}.